-Global Markets-Stocks fall, Bund yields go negative on Brexit fears
+GLOBAL MARKETS-Stocks fall, Bund yields go negative on Brexit fears

 By Herbert Lash

-NEW YORK, June 14 (Reuters) - Safe-haven German Bund yields fell below zero on Tuesday for the first time and global equity markets slid for a fourth day in a row on intensifying worries about a potential British exit from the European Union next week.
+NEW YORK, June 14 (Reuters) - Safe-haven German Bund yields fell below zero on Tuesday for the first time and global equity markets slid for a fourth day in a row on intensifying worries about a potential British exit from the European Union.

 Polls and bookmakers' odds showed an increasing likelihood that Britons would vote to exit the European Union in the June 23 referendum.
 Britain's largest tabloid newspaper, the Sun, also said it was backing a "Leave" vote.